randym/axlsx/README.md

 [scpike](https://github.com/scpike) - for keeping numbers fixed even when they are rational and a super clean implementation of conditional formatting.

-[janhuehne](https://github.com/janhuehne) - for working out the decoder ring and adding in cell level validation.
+[janhuehne](https://github.com/janhuehne) - for working out the decoder ring and adding in cell level validation, and providing a support for window panes.

 #Copyright and License
 ----------